 Instructions

-• In a medium bowl, combine the seasoning and ground meat until well mixed.
+• In a medium bowl, combine ground beef with sage, fennel seeds, thyme, pepper, and allspice until well mixed.

 • Heat a large pot or Dutch oven over medium-high heat.
-Add the ground meat mixture, onion, and garlic, breaking up the meat with a spoon.
-Cook until the browned, drain excess fat if needed,
+Add the ground beef mixture, onion, and garlic, breaking up the meat with a spoon.
+Cook until browned, drain excess fat if needed.

-• Add the canned tomatoes with the liquid, tomato sauce, green bell pepper, water, bay leaves, sugar, and salt to the pot.
+• Add the canned tomatoes with the liquid, tomato sauce, green bell pepper, water, Italian seasoning, bay leaves, sugar, and salt to the pot.
 Stir well to combine.

 • Bring the mixture to a boil.
 Reduce the heat and simmer uncovered for 1 hour or until the sauce has reached your desired consistency.
 Stir occasionally.